MallyRust/Data-Structures-and-Algorithms-/README.md

 - **Adjacent and neigbors** - two vertices are adjacent/neigbors if there is an edge connecting them
 - **Degree of node** - is the total number of edges containing the node.
 If deg(u) = 0, it means that u does not belong to any edge and such a node is known as an isolated node.
 - **Size of a graph** - the total number of edges in it.
+- **Path** - a finite or infinite sequence of edges which joins a sequence of vertices.
+- **Closed Path** - A path P is known as a closed path if the edge has the same end-points.
+That is, if v0 = vn.

 - **Regular graph** - graph where each vertex has the same number of neighbors.
+That is, every node has the same degree.

+Figure below shows regular graphs

+Graphs can be **undirected** and **directed**:

+In an undirected graph, edges do not have any direction associated with them.
+That is, nodes can be traversed from A to B as well as from B to A.

+In a directed graph, edges form an ordered pair.
+If there is an edge from A to B, then there is a path from A to B but not from B to A.